MitchForest/snapbet/.pm/epics/epic-4-feed/sprint-x-fix-build.md

 ## Executive Summary

 The Snapbet app was experiencing critical build and runtime issues preventing it from running on iOS.
 The primary issues were a crash on launch due to the MMKV storage library, a secondary crash due to missing native modules, and a cascade of follow-on errors related to service dependencies and navigation.
-All major architectural issues have been resolved, and the app is now in a state where the remaining type errors can be fixed.
+All major architectural issues and type errors have been resolved, and the app is now in a stable, functional state.

 ---